 5. Explore with text styles.

-The word “Insomnia” here has been translated into graphic art simply by making slight adjustments.
+The word Insomnia here has been translated into graphic art simply by making slight adjustments.
 Spacing out the letters and using all-caps creates an ominous and expansive sentiment that resonates with the background’s space image.
 How can you style your text to fit your design?
-Perhaps by spacing out, stacking, or color-coding your letters?
+Perhaps by spacing out, stacking or colour-coding your letters?
 Maybe by playing with placement or negative space?
-How about size, repetition, or angles?
+How about size, repetition or angles?
 These are all ways to add more meaning to your words and make an impressive design.

 6. Use type characters as shapes.